Anri-Lombard/Mamba-SAFE/README.md

 - [Mamba](https://github.com/state-spaces/mamba) for developing the sequence modeling architecture that powers our models.

 This library and the work it enables would not have been possible without their significant contributions to the field.

-## Contact

-For questions and support, please open an issue on our [GitHub repository](https://github.com/Anri-Lombard/Mamba-SAFE) or contact Anri Lombard at anri.m.lombard@gmail.com.